Most house plants are grown for their dramatic and interesting foliage, but some provide the additional delight of flowers.

 Peace lily (Spathiphyllum wallisii)A member of the Araceae family, peace lily has unusual flowers consisting of a white spadix (containing lots of tiny flowers) surrounded by a graceful white bract.
 Blooms usually appear in spring and summer and are long-lasting.
 A warm, moist environment out of direct sunlight will provide you with the best chance of blooms.

-Pelargoniums are ideal for your the brightest, driest spots indoors, and some have aromatic foliage, too.
+Pelargoniums (or geraniums) are ideal for your the brightest, driest spots indoors, and some have aromatic foliage, too.
 Boost your stock of plants for indoors by taking pelargonium cuttings.
 Don’t forget to deadhead them to provide a continuous supply of blooms.

 Like the hardy varieties of jasmines that can be grown outdoors in the UK, Madagascar jasmine (Stephanotis floribunda) has divinely scented flowers that appear from late-spring to mid-autumn.
 It has a reputation for being slightly tricky to coax into re-flowering, but it’s not too difficult.
 The flowers appear along the length of the whippy stems produced in the current year, and can be encouraged by growing them in a bright, sunny and warm location in spring and summer, and feeding them with a potassium-rich liquid fertiliser.